mloner/StudentHelper/README.md

 - Dashes work just as well
 - And if you have sub points, put two spaces before the dash or star:
   - Like this
+  - Dashes work just as well
+  - And if you have sub points, put two spaces before the dash or star:
+    - Like this